huw121/NC-News-front-end/README.md

 # NC News
 This is my react based front-end for our news aggregation style app.

+## Live version
+A live version hosted on Netlify can be found [here](https://huws-nc-news.netlify.com/).

 ## Running the project locally
 First, clone the repo
 ```bash